The Future of Manufacturing, Warehousing, and Logistics

 Details:

-Lowered Corporate Tax Rates: In his first term, Trump lowered the corporate tax rate from 35% to 21% via the Tax Cuts and Jobs Act of 2017 (TJCA).
-Now in his second term, Trump seeks to lower it even further, and has proposed a rate of 15% for domestic manufacturers.
+Corporate Tax Rate: In his first term, Trump lowered the corporate tax rate from 35% to 21% via the Tax Cuts and Jobs Act of 2017 (TJCA).
+Now in his second term, Trump seeks to protect this rate, ensuring America remains the best place for manufacturing investment and job creation.

 Territorial Tax Adjustments: There will likely be changes implemented to ensure multinational corporations are taxed in a more favorable manner; this would discourage them from shifting profits from parent companies or subsidiaries in high-tax jurisdictions to subsidiaries in low-tax jurisdictions.